 Thanks to its single lace lock and traditional lace-up closure, users can personalize the boot’s overall fit and volume.
 It uses the Alpine fit last which gives it a roomy toe box.
 The stretch fabric used in its cushioned tongue and collar hugs the foot.

 The Mountain Guide Pro GTX employs a grippy Vibram Titus outsole.
 It has self-cleaning lugs which aid in maintaining traction.
-Some cleats have a textured finish to boost adhesion on ground surfaces.
+Some boots have a textured finish to boost adhesion on ground surfaces.
 The central lugs provide multidirectional traction while the concave heel heightens its braking power, especially on steep descents.

 Underfoot cushioning and forefoot sensitivity primarily come from the boot’s dual-density microporous midsole.
 For stability and shock absorption, the brand’s designers added a PU insert to the heel area.
 There are also PU insets at the toe and heel zones which receive crampons.
 A lightweight carbon-fiber insole (Frameflex Carbon) for rigidity and a 2.5 mm microporous top layer for enhanced cushioning complements the Mountain Pro sole unit.